top of page

 Seeking clarity?
 We provide timely, comprehensive, adaptive functioning assessments so you can move forward with confidence

-Considering an Adaptive Functioning (also known as Functional Capacity) Assessment for NDIS is an important step towards understanding practical daily skills and levels of independence.
+Considering a Functional Capacity (also known as Adaptive Functioning) Assessment for NDIS is an important step towards understanding practical daily skills and levels of independence.
 At Nurtured Thoughts, we offer a warm, respectful environment that balances convenience with clinical excellence, so you feel supported and empowered throughout the process.

 Adaptive Functioning Fee